MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/y_axis_assembly.md

 ---

-Insert the M3 Heat-set inserts into the X/Y Drag-Chain Transition.
+Insert the M3 Heat-set inserts into the XY Drag-Chain Transition.

 ![insert the M3 heat-set inserts in the XY dragchain transition](../img/y_axis_assembly/y_axis_step_3.png){: .shadow}

 ---

-Fasten the X/Y Drag-Chain Transition to the X/Y plate using M3x20mm SHCS and one M3 washer each.
+Fasten the XY Drag-Chain Transition to the XY plate using M3x20mm SHCS and one M3 washer each.

 ![fasten the XY dragchain transition to the XY plate using M3x20mm SHCS stacked with one M3 washer](../img/y_axis_assembly/y_axis_step_4.png){: .shadow}